 Sales of home workout equipment soared during lockdown with retailers reporting a 6,000% rise in purchases.
 Top buys included exercise bikes, cross trainers, rowing machines and treadmills.

-Eliza says this fitness trend is set to continue in 2021, as more people invest in technology such as Peloton bikes and The Mirror, an interactive device loved by celebrities like Kate Hudson and Jennifer Aniston.
+Eliza says this fitness trend is set to continue, as more people invest in technology such as Peloton bikes and The Mirror, an interactive device loved by celebrities like Kate Hudson and Jennifer Aniston.

 ‘Before 2020, investing in high tech equipment was seen as a luxury you didn’t need to invest in.
 If you were into spinning you would just go to a spin class.
 But now with a Pelaton, you’ve got a spin class at home.
 While The Mirror is like having a personal trainer in your house.